fdb/slarg-website/events/2022-10-10-holding-rehearsals.md

 What film approach can *hold* the capacity and imagination of collective counter-justice that has been built in support of Mawda’s family, operating in the gap that is stretched between, on the one hand, a language of legal procedures whereby police impunity is bound up with the criminalization of “migrants,” and, on the other hand, a scandal about the resulting indifference that lets this case, like many others, pass?

 Cinema refers to so much more than just a medium, and certainly to so much more than an industry.
 In the very first place, cinema functions as a holding environment for collective imaginations.
 This is especially relevant on the matter of living through dominant scenes of representations that obscure the violent processes and oppressive infrastructures that produce group-differentiated vulnerability to premature death.
 How to envisage another scene of representation?
 How to wield a deep intervention precisely within scenes of injustice by reconfiguring what we understand as presence and visibility, as the sensible?

 *Robin Vanbesien is a visual artist and filmmaker who lives in Brussels.
 He is PhD researcher and coordinator/tutor of the Master in a Socio-Political Context at Sint Lucas Antwerp.*

-Image: production still of *Holding Mawda* (July 2022)
+Image: Production still of *Holding Mawda* (July 2022)